 Once upon a time, the primary value of most companies lay in their physical materials–their inventory, their physical plant, etc. Increasingly, however, the value of a company lies in its intellectual property.
 Some of this intellectual property, such as trade secrets, needs to be protected by nondisclosure agreements (NDAs).
 You are going to need a non-disclosure agreement lawyer to draft these agreements appropriately.

-Schedule FREE ConsultationA Non-Disclosure Agreement (NDA) is a legally enforceable contract between a disclosing party and a receiving party, designed to protect confidential information, trade secrets, and proprietary data.
+Schedule ConsultationA Non-Disclosure Agreement (NDA) is a legally enforceable contract between a disclosing party and a receiving party, designed to protect confidential information, trade secrets, and proprietary data.
 These agreements are commonly used in businesses to safeguard sensitive corporate information, maintain patent rights, and distinguish between what can be disclosed and what must be kept confidential.
 When individuals sign an NDA, they commit to keeping the shared information confidential.
 If they breach the agreement and disclose the protected information, the disclosing party can take legal action, seeking damages.
 Having an NDA provides competitive advantages for a business owner, and consulting with a non-disclosure agreements lawyer in Denver ensures enforceability under both Colorado and federal law.

 Businesses use non-disclosure agreements (NDAs) primarily to protect trade secrets that do not enjoy the protection of patent, copyright, or trademark law.
 A trade secret can be anything from the formula for the KFC secret recipe to lists of key customers.
 Colorado law places certain restrictions on NDAs.